 Why can’t I see system icons on the taskbar?

-It might be possible that icons would be disabled in the settings, so you cannot see them.
+It might be possible that icons would be disabled in the settings so you could not see them.
 The system icons can be enabled easily using the steps mentioned below.

 - Click on the “Start” button and navigate to settings.

-- Look for the taskbar settings and open taskbar settings.
+- Look for the taskbar settings and open the taskbar settings.

 - Scroll down the screen further and click on the option “Turn system icons on or off”.